 - Sales operations roles

-- How to build and measure a sales operations strategy
+- How to build a sales operations strategy

 - Key metrics and KPIs